 If your lease is for a fixed term (such as a year), as leases typically are, it means you've agreed to pay rent for the entire term.
 The fact that you only pay your rent month by month doesn't mean you're automatically off the hook for the remaining payments if you decide to move out early.

 If you must break your lease, the key is to avoid -- or at least limit -- a penalty from your landlord.
-The chances that you'll have to pay a penalty depend on the situation.
+The chances that you'll have to pay a penalty depending on the situation.
 Here's what you should keep in mind:

 Lowest Chances of a Penalty